TobiasWallner/Fiber/README.md

 ### ⏱ Real-Time scheduling

-With embedOS, you can declare tasks with explicit timing guarantees:
+With Fiber, you can declare tasks with explicit timing guarantees:
 ```cpp
 PeriodicTask task(/* period */ 1ms, /* deadline */ 100us);
 ```